idesmukh/stanford-algorithms-course/README.md

-# Stanford Algorithms Specialization
+# Algorithms Specialization by Stanford University

-This repository contains my solutions and projects for the **Stanford Algorithms Specialization** on Coursera, taught by Professor Tim Roughgarden.
+This repository contains my solutions and projects for the **Algorithms Specialization** on Coursera by Stanford University, taught by Professor Tim Roughgarden.
 This four-course series provides a comprehensive introduction to algorithms, focusing on conceptual understanding and practical applications.

 ## Specialization Overview
 The specialization covers a broad range of algorithms, with an emphasis on problem-solving and technical interview preparation.
 Each course includes weekly quizzes, programming assignments, and a final exam to solidify the key concepts.